The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 In my own personal case (as a male without hypothyroidism) I found iodine supplementation to significantly improve my symptoms of fatigue and low energy levels.

-I attribute much of my own personal gain to adding an iodine/iodide supplement to my regimen which dramatically increase my energy levels.
+I attribute much of my own personal gain to adding an iodine/iodide supplement to my regimen which dramatically increases my energy levels.

 The same is true of many of my patients that I use iodine on as well.